-Heavy items must not be stored in any overhead locker, nor in any storage area from which they could come free and cause injury to the occupants of the vehicle.
-Ensure all cupboards are securely fastened before moving off (i.e. that the push buttons are in the 'locked' position).
+Heavy items must not be stored in any overhead locker, or any storage area from which they could come free and cause injury to the occupants.
+Ensure all cupboards are securely fastened before moving off (ie that the push buttons are in the 'locked' position).

-Ensure any articles stowed below the cab seats will not come loose when the vehicle is being driven.
+Ensure that articles stowed below the cab seats will not come loose when the vehicle is being driven.